-In Year 7 English students explore the theme “departures”.
-They read and view a variety texts and learn to respond analytically and creatively.
+In Year 7 English, you will explore the theme “departures”.
+You read and view a variety texts and learn to respond analytically and creatively.
 In Semester One students read Miss Peregrine’s Home for Peculiar Children by Ransom Riggs.
 In Semester Two the focus is on the film Paper Planes.

-Throughout the year, students work with a range of other texts including short fiction, poetry, multi-media, social media and non-fiction to explore how language communicates ideas.
-Students have the opportunity to create their own audio, visual, multi-modal and written texts and to respond creatively and imaginatively throughout the course.
+Throughout the year you will work with a range of other texts including short fiction, poetry, multi-media, social media and non-fiction to explore how language communicates ideas.
+You have the opportunity to create your own audio, visual, multi-modal and written texts and to respond creatively and imaginatively throughout the course.

-Students are introduced to new aspects of grammar and literacy skills and supported to develop their ability to use language appropriately for a range of different audiences and purposes.
+You will be introduced to new aspects of grammar and literacy skills and supported to develop your ability to use language appropriately for a range of different audiences and purposes.

 What do you do?

 - reflective writing, listening and speaking and presenting

 - viewing and creating multi-modal texts (screencasts, podcasts, vodcasts, interactive timelines, graphic short fiction, comics)